 The typical commercial investment property has a 4-6% gross yield.

+As tenants pay the property’s outgoing expenses and cover all non-structural maintenance, the net yield on a commercial property is higher.
 For a $2,000,000 commercial asset in a Sydney metro location, the net yield would be 4-5%.

 However, incentives such as rent-free periods or capital contributions are typical features of commercial leases.
 For example, it’s usual for there to be a 1-month rent-free period per year built into a commercial lease.